IP Geofencing With Helix IPLM

 The reason this is important is because of the hierarchical nature of IP.
 You might build a piece of IP that can be exported, but if you unintentionally include in your IP tree a small piece of IP that is protected, you may run the risk of exporting protected IP because it is part of a larger tree.

-The solution to stopping this unintentional leakage is by promoting restrictions throughout the IP hierarchy: if there is protected IP in the hierarchy, Methodics IPLM has the ability to apply this restriction within the larger system.
+The solution to stopping this unintentional leakage is by promoting restrictions throughout the IP hierarchy: if there is protected IP in the hierarchy, Helix IPLM has the ability to apply this restriction within the larger system.

 But What About Collaboration?